SuryajithR/SuryajithR/README.md

  </div>
 <br>

-<h4 align="center">A Newbie Software Developer who wants to team up with people with similar mindset to come up with products that put a significant impact towards future in science and technology.
+<h4 align="center">A newbie Software Developer who wants to team up with people with similar mindset to come up with products that put a significant impact towards future in science and technology.
 Currenly i am working on developing my skills in <b>Python.</b>😊</h4>
 <br><br>

 - 🌱 I’m currently learning and experimenting with **Python** frameworks.